oracle-livelabs/cloud-database-services/database-cloud-services-automate-stack-deployments/use-orm-generate-tf-dbstack/use-orm-generate-tf-dbstack.md

 5. For Terraform version, select the version used by the Terraform configuration.

 6. Click Next.
-In the Configure variables panel, review the variables listed from the Terraform configuration and change as needed.
+In the Configure variables panel, review the variables listed from the Terraform configuration and change them as needed.

 7. In the **Review** panel, verify the stack configuration.